charlesreid1/charlesreid1.github.io/pelican/content/rubiks-1-representation.md

 are never adjacent.
 This is due to the nature of the mechanical pieces that compose the Rubik's Cube.

-The standard orientation of colors to refer to the soled cube is as follows:
+The standard faces for each color on a solved cube are:

 * `U` = White
 * `D` = Yellow